Carlos Santana Player Props: Pirates vs. Giants

 Carlos Santana At The Plate

-- Looking at the 49 games he has played this season, he's homered in three of them (6.1%), and in 1.5% of his trips to the plate.
+- In three games this season, he has hit a long ball (6.1%, and 1.5% of his trips to the dish).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.